Chairman’s Statement of Compliance with the QCA Corporate Governance Code.

 The Board recognises that it has a responsibility to set the corporate culture of the Company as a whole, and that sound and ethical behaviour will contribute to the success of Alba’s projects and reputation.
-The Company operates internationally and as such is mindful of local cultures and practices when planning and carrying out activities.
+The Group operates internationally and as such is mindful of local cultures and practices when planning and carrying out activities.
 The Board also has in place an approved anti-bribery and whistle-blowing policy.
 Given the size of the Company, Alba’s management remains close to the day-to-day operations and therefore better able to oversee the activities of the Company’s representatives.
 As the Company grows, the Board will oversee the development of guidance on the Company’s policies to be issued to new employees and contractors.

 The Company has in place a share dealing policy for dealings in shares by Directors and senior employees in line with the framework set by the AIM Rules and the EU Market Abuse Regulation (“MAR”) and also requires adherence to the same by key suppliers.
 In addition to abiding by the AIM Rules, as Alba operates in the natural resources sector, the AIM Note for Mining and Oil and Gas companies is applicable.